 In that case, you can use authenticated access, which then uses a separate quota for each user, regardless of the IP address.

-The first step is to create a password with the password generator and follow the instructions on the password generator page.
+First, create a password with the password generator and follow the instructions on the password generator page.

-The second step is to force authenticated access by using the
+Next, force authenticated access by using the

 Notice how the